nhan-hcmut/Data_structures_and_algorithms/Week_1_Recursion/Lab/README.md

 # Implement function: bool isPalindrome(string str);

 **Requirements:** Check if the given NON EMPTY string is palindrome or not using recursion.
-The given string can be a word or many words and therefore blank spaces must be ignored.
+The given string can be a word or a sentence and therefore blank spaces must be ignored.
 The "string" library is included.

 For example:
 + Test 1: cout << isPalindrome("mom");